 - Read the full terms and conditions for each promo, as there are certain restrictions and requirements that you must adhere to (e.g. “Offer only applies to products shipped and sold by Amazon.com” or “may not be redeemed for Amazon Gift Cards”, etc.).

-- These discounts will apply at checkout, after selecting payment method, if you’ve completed all requirements.
+- These discounts will show and apply at checkout, after selecting the respective points as at least a partial payment method, if you’ve completed all of the terms and conditions.

 Credit Card Offers for Rewards on Amazon Purchases